opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 # Inspecting the initial version {#gapi_anisotropic_inspect}

-After we have got an initial working version of our algorithm on G-API, we can use it to inspect and learn how G-API works.
+After we have got the initial working version of our algorithm working with G-API, we can use it to inspect and learn how G-API works.
 This chapter covers two aspects: understanding the graph structure, and memory profiling.